BinBashBanana/badrecovery/readme.md

 BadRecovery (formerly OlyBmmer) is an exploit for ChromeOS devices, leveraging a vulnerability in recovery images to get arbitrary code execution or to chain to other exploits.

+BadRecovery unenrolls ALL devices that are EOL before 2024, and can unenroll current supported devices on kernel version 3 or lower.

 The exploit and writeup were released to the public on October 5th, 2024.

 You can read the writeup [here](./writeup.md).